 6. The Future is Bright

-As a new club, there’s plenty of room for the LGBTQ+Ally Association to expand and further its impact within the UAGC community.
+There’s plenty of room for the LGBTQ+Ally Association to expand and further its impact within the UAGC community.

 “In the future, I would like to see the group get more involved with the university community, invite guest speakers like faculty and alumni, start a book club, and engage in community service,” Leah says.